 We can take care of the legal elements to the transfer for you.
 It’s worth noting that if you’ve a mortgage secured against your property, you’ll need to obtain your lenders consent to transfer that part of the land and that your lender may or may not require a payment to reduce the mortgage debt before it consents to the transfer dependent on the value of what remains.

-How does Russell & Russell provide a conveyancing quotation for my new lease or title split?
+How does Russell & Russell provide a conveyancing estimate for my new lease or title split?

 we think you might also find these helpful...